Navigating the Emotional Landscape of Wedding Planning

 Couples often notice things like:

-a lack of enthusiasm where there once was excitement
+A lack of enthusiasm where there once was excitement.

-withdrawal or distance from someone who used to be close
+Withdrawal or distance from someone who used to be close.

-people becoming difficult or uncooperative
+People becoming difficult or uncooperative.

-last-minute cancellations or disengagement
+Last-minute cancellations or disengagement.

-subtle comments that feel hurtful, even if they’re framed lightly
+Subtle comments that feel hurtful, even if they’re framed lightly.

 What makes this particularly painful is that it’s rarely explained.
-You’re left trying to make sense of a shift you didn’t cause — and don’t fully understand.
+You’re left trying to make sense of a shift you didn’t cause and don’t fully understand.

 Why People React This Way